You're $99 away from FREE SHIPPING!

 The sad truth of today's world is that we can't trust the products we use daily - even the ones we consume - to be safe simply because they are available.
 Tens of thousands of chemicals going into food, water, and health products remain untested for safety.
 Hundreds of chemicals have been detected in those of us walking around and even in unborn babies.
 Now more than ever, it's critical to eliminate toxins in our lives wherever possible.

-Thankfully, someone stepped up to help make that easy for us!
+Thankfully, several resources are available that make the job easier!
 Health-conscious people have banded together and are taking a stance.
-And with stats about harmful chemicals like the above, it's no wonder the EWG has stepped into action.
+And with harmful chemicals infiltrating nearly every aspect of our lives, it's no wonder the EWG has stepped into action.

 What is the EWG?

-The EWG is the Environmental Working Group.
-This passionate group began with Ken Cook.
-He banded together with a team of chemists, epidemiologists, and toxicologists to rate and research the safety of the chemicals surrounding us in daily life.
-Above all, they desire to help others take advantage of their ratings to create healthier lives.
+EWG is the acronym for the Environmental Working Group.
+This passionate group began with Ken Cook, who assembled a team of chemists, epidemiologists, and toxicologists to rate and research the safety of the chemicals surrounding us daily.
+The goal of this team is to help others, through EWG ratings, to build healthier lives.
 As they put it, their "mission is to empower people to live healthier lives in a healthier environment."

-The EWG is a non-profit organization, careful to be clear that their advocacy methodology stands to better the world for all.
+The EWG is a non-profit organization, careful to clarify that its advocacy methodology stands to better the world for all.

-They've gathered metrics on everything from responsible farming and manufacturing techniques to rating over 80,000 products on their safety for our usage, helping build conservation programs to course-correct the damage done to the planet's health and our own.
+They've gathered metrics on everything from responsible farming and manufacturing techniques to rating over 80,000 products based on their safety for human usage, helping build conservation programs to course-correct the damage done to the planet's health and our own.

-Although there are plenty of people out in the world who care about the planet's health, few groups have gone as far as the EWG in their multi-decade mission to expose health issues to the public.
-They help educate, perform groundbreaking research, and push authorities in Washington DC to adjust health regulations.
-Why?
+Although plenty of people out in the world care about the planet's health, few groups have gone as far as the EWG in their multi-decade mission to expose health issues to the public.
+They help educate, perform groundbreaking research, and push Washington, D.C. authorities to adjust health regulations.